helenzina/HDMovies-app/README.md

 - <a href="https://www.apachefriends.org/download.html">XAMPP</a> for the web server.
 - <a href="https://developer.themoviedb.org/reference/intro/getting-started">TheMovieDB API</a> for movies and series integration being updated continuously.
 - <a href="https://dashboard.stripe.com/apikeys">Stripe API</a> for subscription payments.
+- <a href="https://github.com/PHPMailer/PHPMailer">PHPMailer API</a> for password reset using code from email.
 - <a href="https://code.visualstudio.com/">VS Code</a> for the IDE.